Close

 Incantation

-1. Magic must be said loudly and clearly enough to be heard within 50 feet or by the recipient, whichever is closer
+1. Must be said loudly and clearly enough to be heard within 50' or by the recipient, whichever is closer.
+Incantations for abilities which target self must be audible to within 20'.
+In the event of a disagreement over audible range, consult a reeve

-2. Unless otherwise noted in the Magic/Ability description a player may not move their feet when incanting.
-If a player moves their feet the incant is interrupted
+2. Unless otherwise noted in the ability description a player may not move their feet when incanting.
+If a player moves their feet the incantation is interrupted

-4. An interrupted incantation does not result in a magic or ability being consumed.
-Interrupted Incantations must be restarted from the beginning
+4. An interrupted incantation does not result in an ability being consumed.
+Interrupted incantations must be restarted from the beginning

-Completing an Incantation results in an Ability or Magic being used up, regardless of if the target was valid or affected
+Completing an incantation results in an ability being used up, regardless of if the target was valid or affected

 All Magic Definitions